sandeshpaudyal/act360-laravel-erms/readme.md

 Add additional notes about how to deploy this on a live system

 Built With
-Dropwizard - The web framework used
+PHP - The web framework used
-Maven - Dependency Management
+Laravel - Dependency Management
-ROME - Used to generate RSS Feeds
+Xampp - Used to generate RSS Feeds